Fiscal union: Advantages of fiscal union

-A common currency and standard interest rate are difficult to manage without a fiscal union that provides similar borrowing costs.
-The European debt crisis demonstrated that monetary union cannot function well without fiscal union.
-The macro-economic imbalances cannot be managed without a standard federal structure that organises spending and revenue collection in the Eurozone.
-Otherwise, asymmetric shocks will affect the stability of the euro.
-Thus, the combination of national fiscal policy with the European monetary system is unsustainable.
-A fiscal union under proper democratic control run by a European Union finance ministry would provide the Union with stability and strength, sharing credit risk through the imposition of strict fiscal policy.

 In the view of some economists, European fiscal union with strong institutions would be able to manage the EU economy as a whole more appropriately.
 The benefits from this union would be seen both in the short and in the long term.
 In case of a future crisis, the probability of its appearance would decrease, and in case of occurrence it would be less severe.
-The emergence of fiscal union will ensure more creditability towards developing European countries because risks will be shared among all the state members.
+The emergence of fiscal union would ensure more creditability towards developing European countries because risks will be shared among all the state members.
 Weaker Euro countries would benefit from sharing the same Euro bonds as more creditworthy countries.
 Also, a centralised fiscal policy will introduce more tools for a particular policy implementation rather than national policies.
 By transferring some fiscal responsibilities to the centre, it would offset the decrease of some stabilisation capacity at the country level resulted from active control of national budgets.